aaronbloomfield/ccc/hws/btcscript/index.md

       - If this works properly, it will present back a Python dictionary that will take up many lines.
 If it doesn't work, it will give you an error in just a few lines.
     - Look at the wallet info URL (run `./bitcoinctl.py geturls` to get the URL), and note the transaction hash of the split transaction -- it should be the top transaction listed, and will have 10 different outputs.
 The transaction hash itself is also listed in the output from the split transaction -- it's the `hash` field of the dictionary, and is about a half a dozen lines down.
 Record that transaction id in scripts.py as `txid_split`

 Be careful not to lose the information (keys and TXIDs) that you recorded above.
 To prevent abuse, the faucet only allows one transaction per 12 hours for a given IP address or tBTC address.
+If you need more during that 12 hour window, or you are running into 'exceeded limit' issues, you can try requesting it through your cell phone.
+If you put it on cellular (meaning disconnect from UVA's network), it will report a very different IP address to the faucet.

 ### Python library